Imran Khan calls on HC to strengthen ties with Bangladesh | ExBulletin

 Pakistani Prime Minister Imran Khan called on the country’s high commissioner in Dhaka to continue his efforts to strengthen bilateral relations with Bangladesh.

-Khan gave the instructions when the country’s high commissioner to Bangladesh Imran Ahmed Siddiqui called him on Monday in Islamabad, according to a tweet from the Pakistani prime minister’s office on Monday evening.
+Imran gave the instructions as Pakistan’s high commissioner to Bangladesh Imran Ahmed Siddiqui called him on Monday in Islamabad, according to a tweet from the Pakistani prime minister’s office on Monday evening.

 The Pakistani government has called the high commissioner in Islamabad for consultations, diplomatic sources said.